fightforthefuture/old.fightforthefuture.org/site/_static_pages/aboutus.md

   #### Executive Director

   [Sarah][sg1] was our Chief Operating Officer for 3 years.
-Her background includes running a nationwide canvass operation with the Public Interest Network and several cycles of volunteer-driven GOTV campaigns with Moveon PAC.
+Her background includes running a nationwide canvass operation with the Public Interest Network and several cycles of volunteer-driven GOTV campaigns with Moveon PAC and others.

 ---